Table of Contents

 My wife, M., and I stumbled across this nostalgic coffee shop in the basement of Osaka Ekimae Building #2 after a long day of walking around Umeda.
 Our feet ached, and we just wanted to sit down for half an hour or so and enjoy a cup of coffee made the old-fashioned way.
 Once again, it felt like a timeslip back to 1970s Osaka—antique tables and chairs, quaint china with floral patterns, and a charming pink telephone that still takes coins.

 Coffee here is only ¥300.
-I ordered the blend coffee, while M. chose Blue Mountain, a high-end brand that cost just a couple of hundred yen more.
+I ordered the blend coffee, while M. chose Blue Mountain, a high-end brand from Jamaica that cost just a couple of hundred yen more.
 Our server, a woman in her late 70s, seemed concerned about the price and asked M. at least three times if she was sure she wanted to order the “expensive” coffee—though we’ve seen it at fancier shops for as much as ¥1,200.

 I couldn’t help but notice that about 80% of the customers were in their early 20s.
 At the next table, a young woman was carefully photographing her drink.
 A quick online search revealed that the shop went viral on Instagram a couple of years ago for its “kuriso” (クリソ)—a Japanese abbreviation for cream soda (クリームソーダ).